anzusystems/admin-dam/README.md

 -----

 The software development team in Petit Press a.s. has developed a cloud based DAM platform with the power to organize rich-media digital assets in one central location.
 Journalists can use an easy web upload tool that enables reporters to send in multimedia files from the field.
-The application will be created for a cloud platform.
+The application has been created for a cloud platform.
 The client/publisher can connect DAM with its own user management system and CMS.
 DAM application is API based software for easy integration with any CMS system.
 The system is ready to set up access roles for digital assets to ensure security for sensitive assets for all modules.

 ## Getting started
 - [Local development](README-DEV.md)